We are a full three months into 2017 and hopefully you’ve remained unscathed.

 This may be a given, but that still makes it all the more important to discuss.
 After a breach – whether it be due to the antivirus program that wasn’t quite up to snuff or the computer game you’ve been playing that allowed in a bad actor to your system, we recommend you looking into current initiatives you have, or need, to help serve and protect your system moving forward.

 Look into what went wrong and what’s needed to avoid breaches like that in the future.
 Oftentimes you, or your security team, will be asking yourself “why” or “how” attackers finagled their way into your network.
-What you can do is ask someone to pen test your system to hopefully find all of the gaps in protection that exist surrounding your sensitive data or use a vulnerability management solution to find the attack paths into your network.
+What you can do is ask someone to pen test your system to hopefully find all of the gaps in protection that exist surrounding your sensitive data or use cyber threat solutions to find the attack paths into your network.

 With breaches that happen due to the software and applications on your system, you should be made aware of what happened and provided an update or release to help rectify the solution before you become part of the breach.